-Zebra succulents should be watered when there potting soil has dried out competently.
-Typically watering once every 2 to 3 weeks with a generous soak meets the zebra plants watering requirements whilst avoiding root rot.
+Zebra succulents should be watered when their potting soil has dried out.
+Typically, watering once every 1 to 2 weeks with a generous soak meets the zebra plant’s watering requirements whilst avoiding root rot.
 Check the soil has dried out before watering your zebra succulent.

-It is important to know how often to water zebra succulents (also known as zebra Haworthia, Haworthiopsis fasciata) as they are susceptible to root rot caused by watering too often and slow draining soils.
+We need to know how often to water zebra succulents at different times of the year (also known as zebra Haworthia, Haworthiopsis fasciata) as they are susceptible to root rot caused by watering too often and slow-draining soils.

 Zebra succulents have different watering requirements at different times of the year as they can go into a state of dormancy in Summer in reaction to high temperatures as a strategy to cope with drought.

-Keep reading for more on how to establish how often and how much to water your zebra succulent in your climate and conditions at different time of the year…
+Keep reading for more on how to establish how often and how much to water your zebra succulent in your climate and conditions at different times of the year…

 How Often to Water Zebra Succulents

-Zebra succulents have special adaptations to growing in hot and dry climates with infrequent rainfall and gritty soil such as storing moisture in their thick leaves which are also shaped to reduce water loss through transpiration.
+Zebra succulents have special adaptations to growing in hot and dry climates with infrequent rainfall and gritty soil, such as storing moisture in their leaves, which are also shaped to reduce water loss through transpiration.

-As zebra succulents are so well adapted to growing in drought, they prefer dryer conditions then most plants and are more likely to suffer problems associated with watering too often then not often enough such as the leaves turning brown or yellow and root rot.
+As our zebra succulents are so well adapted to growing in drought, they prefer dryer conditions than most of our other houseplants and are more likely to suffer problems associated with watering too often than not often enough, such as the leaves turning brown or yellow and root rot.

-To care for zebra succulents in your home then it is important to emulate the watering conditions of their native environment.
+For us to care for zebra succulents in our home, we need to emulate the watering conditions of their native environment.

-Zebra succulents require the soil to dry out between bouts of watering, so only water your zebra succulent when the soil is completely dry.
-Typically, this means watering zebra succulents with a good soak once every 2 or 3 weeks to achieve the optimal balance of moisture.
+We achieve this by only watering Zebra succulents when the soil dries out between bouts of watering.
+Typically, this means I water my zebra succulents with a good soak once every week to achieve the optimal balance of moisture.

 - Humidity and temperature range of your climate.

-- The size of the pot (large pots dry out much slower then smaller pots).
+- The size of the pot and the type of pot (large pots dry out much slower than smaller pots).

 - Whether the zebra succulent is in an air current or near a source of heat.